madis/flicket/README.md

 3. After building and installing the gem: `flicket [keyword ...]`
 4. Or inside the gem's source folder (after installing dependencies with `bundle install`): `./bin/flicket [keyword ...]`

+> NB!
+Output filename can be provided with `--output or -o` e.g. `flicket -o mycollage.png tree river bratwurst`

 ## Development

 Most of the code is covered with tests using RSpec.
 [VCR](https://github.com/vcr/vcr) is used to avoid hitting Flickr api every time and to speed up tests.